T

 museum

-• Guided tours are available and highly recommended to understand the history.
+• Guided tours are highly recommended to understand the history and significance.

-• Be prepared for narrow staircases and uneven floors in the catacombs.
+• Be prepared for narrow staircases and uneven ground in the catacombs.

 3. Midday